Urban and Regional Policy

 Submitted by Niki Calastas on Tue, 03/25/2014 - 15:30

 Joe Nation is a Professor of the Practice of Public Policy at Stanford University.
 He directs the graduate student Practicum in public policy and teaches policy courses on climate change, health care, and California state issues.
-He is also the Catherine R. Kennedy and Daniel L. Grossman Fellow in Human Biology, teaching Human Biology 4B (Environmental Policy).
+He also serves as the Grossman-Kennedy Fellow in Human Biology, teaching environmental and health policy.
 His current research is focused on public finance and public employee pensions.
+He is also a Principal at his own consulting firm, where his clients include RAND, other research organizations, and several California municipal governments.